 In August of 1998, the new branch at 306 South Palm Avenue was opened.
 Designed with state of the art features, the 11,000 square foot building became the new headquarters for credit union operations.
 During that same year, G-P Federal Credit Union was granted a community charter and changed its name to G-P Community Federal Credit Union.
 In May of 2003, the credit union's charter was converted from federal to state and the name was changed to First Coast Community Credit Union.
 2008 brought historical changes to First Coast Community Credit Union and nearby Putnam County Teachers Credit Union.
 The members of Putnam County Teachers Credit Union, chartered in 1953 to serve the teachers of the area, voted to merge with First Coast Community Credit Union and the merger was completed July 1, 2008.
 After a charter approval to include Flagler County in the field of membership, the Board of Directors and Management of FCCCU researched contiguous counties along with existing membership bases to strategically choose Palm Coast as the location for new branch expansion.
 In March 2009, the branch located 120 Belle Terre Parkway in Palm Coast Landing at The Palm Coast Town Center opened to serve existing and new members in Bunnell, Palm Coast and Flagler areas.
 In December 2010, the members of Putnam County Federal Credit Union voted to merge with First Coast Community Credit Union and the merger was completed on January 1, 2011.

 Looking Confidently Toward The Future

-Now serving all who live, work, worship, attend school or own a business in Putnam and Flagler Counties.
+Now serving all who live, work, attend school or own a business in Putnam and Flagler Counties.
 Family members of current members are also eligible to join.
 First Coast Community Credit Union continues to expand to serve its members and is striving to be the premier financial institution in Putnam and Flagler Counties.